mabagheri/EnsembleClassification/README.md

 - Behavior Knowledge Space (BKS)

 For better understanding of the toolbox, reading the following references is strongly recommended:
-[1] R. Polikar, "Ensemble based systems in decision making," IEEE Circuits and Systems Magazine, vol. 6, pp. 21-45, 2006.
+1. R. Polikar, "Ensemble based systems in decision making," IEEE Circuits and Systems Magazine, vol. 6, pp. 21-45, 2006.

-[2] L. I. Kuncheva, Combining Pattern Classifiers: Methods and Algorithms.
+2. L. I. Kuncheva, Combining Pattern Classifiers: Methods and Algorithms.
 New York, NY: Wiley, 2004.

 ## How to use
-%% You should run the Main_Ensemble.m file
+% You should modify the Main_Ensemble.m file (if needed) and run the file.

 ### Dataset
 *** You can use any of the included datasets (taken from UCI ) or your own dataset;